ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 attributes.

-If the cache is turned on, the cache will check at the very start of execution whether it has a result ready for this particular query.
-If that is the case, the query result will be served directly from the cache, which is normally very efficient.
-If the query cannot be found in the cache, it will be executed as usual.
+If the cache is enabled, it is checked whether it has a result ready for a particular query at the very start of processing the query request.
+If this is the case, the query result is served directly from the cache, which is normally very efficient.
+If the query cannot be found in the cache, it is executed as usual.

-If the query is eligible for caching and the cache is turned on, the query result will be stored in the query results cache so it can be used for subsequent executions of the same query.
+If the query is eligible for caching and the cache is enabled, the query result is stored in the query results cache so it can be used for subsequent executions of the same query.

 A query is eligible for caching only if all of the following conditions are met: